Zeolite for Animals: Your Comprehensive Guide to Understandable and Well-Founded Information - Zeolite Knowledge for Dogs and Cats

 1. Improving intestinal health and stool quality in dogs:

-Result: The addition of clinoptilolite zeolite to dog food led to a significant improvement in intestinal health and a reduction in fecal moisture content.
-This also improved fecal quality, which is particularly beneficial for indoor animal husbandry.
+Result: The addition of clinoptilolite zeolite to dog food led to a significant improvement in intestinal health and a reduction in stool moisture.
+This also improved stool quality, which is particularly beneficial for indoor pets.

 Source: Januškevičius et al. (2013), *Veterinarija ir Zootechnika 64(86):3-10*